advancedresearch/path_semantics/faq.md

 However, since homotopy paths can also contract lines into points, it means that e.g. `concat[len] <=> add` describes a homotopy equivalence between `concat` and `add`.
-The different is that `add`, interpreted this way, is a contracted version of `concat`.
+The difference is that `add`, interpreted this way, is a contracted version of `concat`.

 When working in Homotopy Type Theory, one is describing Path Semantics at the meta-level.
 It is like looking at Path Semantics from the "outside".